Jabra Elite 8 Active Gen 2 Review

 “The sound profile is beautifully balanced,” remarked our audio expert.
 “The bass is emphasized slightly, creating a full, powerful sound, without feeling overblown.”
 The mids are clear and natural beneath vibrate highs.
 The resulting mix performs beautifully across genres, whether it's soulful Americana like “Godspeed, Los Angeles” by Hannah Bethal, classic rock like “Ramble On” by Led Zeppelin, hip-hop like “Don't Forget” by Atmosphere, or funk like “Fool” by Jonny Kosmo.

-The treble is truly lovely, sounding bright and present in the mix while showcasing these earbuds' clear, clean profile.
+The treble is especially lovely, sounding bright and present in the mix while showcasing these earbuds' clear, clean profile.
 Each instrument and vocal track is distinct, blending seamlessly to complement one another without crowding the mix.

 In vocal-driven tracks like “Sharpest Tool” by Sabrina Carpenter, her voice comes through clearly.
 The highs are vibrant and sparkly, though they occasionally miss the finest details.
 They can, however, sharpen at times.
 Take the live crowd's applause at the beginning of “My Neighbors Don't Like Me (Live)” by Jack Symes can sound piercing at high volumes.
 Once the song starts though, the mix comes back into balance, despite some slight pitchiness in the upper registers.